syl20bnr/spacemacs/contrib/auto-completion/README.md

 ## Description

 This layer provides auto-completion to Spacemacs.

-The following front-ends are supported:
+The following completion engines are supported:
 - [company][]
 - [auto-complete][]

-**Notes**
-- `company` is the preferred front-end in Spacemacs.
-- For a given language, Spacemacs supports one and only one front-end (hopefully the best).

 ## Install

-To use this contribution add it to your `~/.spacemacs`
+To use this configuration layer add it to your `~/.spacemacs`

 ```elisp
 (setq-default dotspacemacs-configuration-layers '(auto-completion))